Ozi William Whitaker: Death and legacy

 The elderly bishop died in Philadelphia after contracting influenza, and the funeral was held at the Church of Our Savior.
-Although the Episcopal school Rev. Whitaker founded in Reno closed in 1894 and its buildings were used first by the University of Nevada and later as a hospital, the site is now a park named after its founding missionary bishop.
+Although the Episcopal school Whitaker founded in Reno closed in 1894 and its buildings were used first by the University of Nevada and later as a hospital, the site is now a park named after its founding missionary bishop.
 The University of Arizona has some of his papers, as do Yale and the University of Michigan in their Protestant Episcopal bishops collections.